Trxppy/ecosystem-simulator/readme.md

 - Dead plants can be used as shelter habitat for animals
 - [ ] Add pack behavior simulation
 - [ ] Add dynamic weather and seasons
+- [ ] Add organism behavior mechanism
+- Animal can try new behavior; If behavior results in more food, water, or offspring, then animal can "learn" behavior and try it again
+- If behavior is learned, then it can be passed down (epigenetic mutation)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)